otecfura/NoiseBlock/readme.md

 # NoiseBlock 🔇

 Android application for blocking unwanted noise by playing relaxing sounds.
 You can also select your own sound.
+For your privacy, the application does not require Internet access.

 ![Icon](/app/src/main/res/mipmap-xhdpi/ic_launcher.webp)